The following database types can be selected as source or target for conversion and sync.

 You can select the following variants as a destination database type as well:

-- MS SQL Dump / MySQL Dump / PostgreSQL Dump / Oracle Dump / Firebird Dump / DB2 Dump / PHP Script
+- SQL Dump / MySQL Dump / PostgreSQL Dump / Oracle Dump / Firebird Dump / DB2 Dump / PHP Script

 - MS Visual FoxPro